News and Notes from the Makers of Nexus | Sonatype Blog

 Him: "Of course, we use Jenkins?"

 Me: "Why not just create some jobs on Jenkins that push out release artifacts to a repository manager?
-Decouple the build from the deployment, really, it will make both the build and the deployment simpler.
-I'd rather walk barefoot on broken glass than have to wait for my chef build to download Maven and trigger a build."
+Decouple the build from the deployment, it will make both the build and the deployment simpler.
+I'd rather walk barefoot on broken glass than wait for my chef build to download Maven and trigger a build."

 Him: "Yeah, I wasn't going to mention that, but we don't use Maven?"